S-Lowes/Code-Institute-MS3/README.md

     - I would also consider making an account.
 - Returning Visitor
     - As a returning visitor I may be searching for the same recipe.
-    - I have returned to register an account so that I can make create a recipe.
+    - I have returned to register an account so that I can create a recipe.
     - I may be logging in to create my own recipe.
 - Frequent User
     - As a frequent user I would be looking to create multiple recipes.